 As mentioned in section 2, the pond complex is undergoing construction activities in order to meet the CCR and ELG requirements.
-The ongoing changes effected the operation of the ponds, however, the geometry of the impoundments has remained essentially unchanged with the exception of slightly lowering the splitter dike between the BAP and the Clear Water Pond.
+The ongoing changes effected the operation of the ponds, however, the outer geometry of the impoundments has remained essentially unchanged with the exception of slightly lowering the BAP dikes.
 The ongoing changes doesn't appear to affect the stability of the impounding structure.